Sacred Wonders: Discover 13 Unforgettable Holy Sites in Israel

 The Mount of Olives offers some stunning views of Jerusalem that are perfect for taking pictures and capturing some memories—or, post it on Instagram to make your followers green with envy!

 This used to be a Jewish burial ground, so you can wander among the tombs that hold secrets dating back thousands of years—I felt like Indiana Jones!
 But that’s not all.
-The hill is specifically mentioned in both Old and New Testaments, making it an important site for Jews and Christians.
+The hill is specifically mentioned in both the Old and New Testaments, making it an important site for Jews and Christians.
 It was the stage for pivotal events like Jesus' fervent prayers in the Garden of Gethsemane and his awe-inspiring ascension into heaven.
 Talk about a front-row seat to biblical drama!

 Visiting Mount of Olives in Israel